oVirt/ovirt-site/source/feature/portmirroring.html.md

 *   Need to figure out a way to security the process of adding a promiscuous mode NIC.
 Today, the engine has the ability to set permissions on the VM level, but not for on the interface level.

+Suggestions for the permissions support:

+1. Permissions on networks
+    -   Add the logical networks to the permissions hierarchy, currently under the data center.
+    -   Add a "Sniff logical network", on the network level.
+Each user with this role on a network will be able add a VM nic set on promiscuous mode (assuming he has edit permissions on the VM)
+    -   Having this permission on the DC level will mean the user can Sniff on every logical network in the DC, on every cluster (assuming he has permissions on the cluster/VM, of course)

+2. Permissions on DC
+    -   Add a "Sniff logical network", on the DC level, which means the user can Sniff every logical network in the DC, on every cluster (assuming he has permissions on the cluster/VM, of course)

+Option "2" is simpler, as currently the logical networks doesn't have a main tab in the UI level, making it hard to provide an easy way to manage permissions on them.

 ### UI mockups

 Will be available soon.